-Core knowledge and understanding is acquired substantially via lectures, supported by tutor-led tutorials, laboratory practical classes, problem classes, as well as guided independent study and research.
-Some modules may involve field-trips led by academic staff.
-Students are strongly encouraged to attend all the lectures for the courses on which they are registered and are required to attend all the supporting sessions.
+Core knowledge and understanding is acquired substantially via lectures, supported by tutor-led tutorials, laboratory practical classes, problem classes as well as guided independent study and research.
+Students are strongly encouraged to attend all the lectures for the courses on which you are registered and are required to attend all the supporting sessions.